michaelficarra/transmissionDownload/README.md

+*Warning*: this plugin is not ready to be used yet; just don't use it

 ## TODO (before release)

 * verify bug fix: add torrent successfully, change host, attempt to add torrent again; infinite loop (partially due to cached session id)